muhamuttaqien/AI-Lab/deep-learning/reinforcement-learning/projects/01_navigation/submission/README.md

 This project repository is my work on 1st Project: Navigation for Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ### Project's Description
-In this navigation project, I have to train an agent to navigate on a large square world provided by [Unity Environment](https://github.com/Unity-Technologies/ml-agents) and collect yellow bananas.
+In this navigation project, I have to train an agent to navigate on a large square world and collect yellow bananas.
 The goal is to collect as many yellow bananas as possible while at the same time avoiding blue bananas.
 The task is episodic, and in order to solve the environment, the agent must get an average score of at least +13 over 100 consecutive episodes.

 ![In Project 1, train an agent to navigate a large world.](./images/yellow_bananas_collector.gif)

+## The Environment

+The environment is provided by [Unity ML-agents](https://github.com/Unity-Technologies/ml-agents).
+The project environment used for this project is similar to one of the example environments, but not identical to the [Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environment on the Unity ML-agents Github page.

-After checking how the environment provided by Unity behaves, here is the details about the rewards, state & action spaces:
+After checking how the environment provided by Unity behaves, here are the details about the rewards, state & action spaces:

 ### Rewards